lauragupta/ReadMeMaker/README.md

 ## Tests

-No tests at this time
+None at this time

 ## Questions
-For questions, contact me at [GitHub](https://github.com/lauragupta) or email me at codinglauragupta@gmail.com Thanks for reading!
+For questions, contact me at [GitHub](https://github.com/lauragupta) or email me at <codinglauragupta@gmail.com>
+Thanks for reading!